mauri870/watchcrunch-test/README.md

 In order to run the "script" every 7 days I decided to set up a new job `app/Jobs/AggregateTopUsersData.php` and schedule to run it every 7 days.

-My solution is located at App\Services\UserService.php, it's basically the sql query alongside keyset pagination to reduce the load on the database and the memory footprint in PHP.
-There is also some thoughts regarding issues with having, aliases and the SQL standard.
+My solution is located at App\Services\UserService.php.

 By using a custom helper `explainAnalyze` we can test out the planning and execution time of such query: